jinghua000/shadow-fns/doc/README.md

 ## zip ⇒ <code>Array</code>
 Create a new array from the supplied arrays,
-every index corresponding value of them compose to the new item.
+every index corresponding value of them will compose to a new item.

 And the new array's length will same as the first supplied array.